-The computational complexity of the estimation procedure is competative with standard methods for estimating the $K$ function.
-In particular, say that $n$ is the total number of points, $P$ is the number of processes, $M$ is the number of tapers and $R$ is the number of spatial distances at which we want to evaluate the $K$ function.
-Then the complexity of computing the multitaper periodogram is $O(PMn\log(n))$, the complexity of computing the partial spectral density function is $O(P^3 \abs{\Omega})$ where $\abs{\Omega}$ is the number of wavenumbers considered, and the complexity of computing the $K$ function from the spectral density function is $O(R\abs{\Omega})$.
-If we use a fixed highest wavenumber and the spacing rule proposed above, then $\abs{\Omega}$ scales as $O(n)$ (as $n$ scales like the region size).
-Therefore, the overall complexity is $O(PMn\log(n) + P^3 n + R n)$.
-The standard approaches for computing the $K$ function have complexity $O(P^2 n^2)$, and so for large $n$ and fixed $P$, our approach is faster.
+Additional implementation details, including the choice of hyperparameters, are given in \cref{app:estimation}.
+The computational complexity of the estimation procedure is competitive with standard methods for estimating the $K$ function.
+If $n$ is the total number of points, $P$ the number of processes, $M$ the number of tapers and $R$ the number of spatial distances at which the $K$ function is evaluated, then computing the multitaper periodogram costs $O(PMn\log n)$, up to factors depending on the desired NUFFT tolerance when computing the non-uniform FFT \citep[see, for example,][]{dutt1993fast}.
+Computing the partial spectra costs $O(P^3|\Omega|)$, where $|\Omega|$ is the number of wavenumbers considered, and computing the $K$ function from the spectral estimate costs $O(R|\Omega|)$.
+If we use a fixed highest wavenumber and choose the wavenumber grid so that its spacing scales proportionally to the inverse side length of the bounding box of the observational window, then $|\Omega|$ scales as $O(n)$ as the region size grows.
+Therefore the overall complexity is $O(PMn\log n + P^3 n + Rn)$.
+Standard direct approaches for computing the $K$ function have complexity $O(P^2 n^2)$, and so for large $n$ and fixed $P$, our approach is faster.